Selyam12/Regles-Maison/Owning a Tavern.md

 | 41-80       | You learn an interesting secret about another business in your vicinity. |
 | 81-90       | The secret relates to a rival faction or enemy.              |
 | 91-00       | You learn an interesting secret about a government official, high-ranking cleric, or guildmaster in your area. |

-Tavernkeeper's Spotlight: Molou's Distillery

-The city of Stormreach is a major site of adventure and intrigue in the world of Eberron.
-Situated on the continent of Xen'drik to the south of Khorvaire, this ancient ruin is now home to explorers of many nations–and Molou's Distillery.

-The distillery is one of the largest employers in Stormreach, due in no small part to the huge surge in popularity that their main product, a type of gin named kurveya, has been enjoying.
-This potent potable has garnered fine imbibers from as far away as Sharn and the southern coast of Khorvaire.
-Such demand keeps the distillers extremely busy, so they've simplified their in-house sales down to just the one drink.

-Even so, few people choose to drink the sickly-sweet smelling liquor direct from the distillery.
-Those who do often have their own demons or nightmares to escape, and once suitably pliable have been known to share their stories of what lies in the jungle outside the city.
-They swear that the Traveler's Curse is a given and to disrespect the jungle and its secrets is a fool's decision.

-Molou's Distillery first featured in *Secrets of Xen'drik* (2006) by Keith Baker, Amber Scott, and Jason Bulmahn.